nevma/wordpress-gravity-forms-uploads-attachments/README.txt

 Install it, activate it and you are good to go.

 == Changelog ==

+= 0.9.2 =
+* First commit with some real code in it.

 = 0.9 =
 * The first commit.
 Does nothing really.